 We’re here to help, whatever the problem.
 Whether this relates to academic stress, homesickness or mid-term blues, we will do our best to provide you with support.
-The university also has a counselling service (UCS) where trained counsellors are employed by the university to look after your wellbeing.
+The university has a counselling service (UCS) where trained counsellors are employed by the university to look after your wellbeing.
 We can link you up with them or help you to find an alternative route to help if you need or want it.
 Homerton also has its very own counsellor, with whom you can arrange a meeting by emailing email@example.com.
 You can find out more about her on her page of the Homerton College website, here.

 • Physical health:

 If you have any queries relating to your physical health we will do our best to advise you.
 On arrival, you will register with the local GP, and we have a Student Health Advisor in College.

 The contact number is: